Archive for the ‘POETRY’ Category

 I often photograph abandoned old houses.
 I map them in my mind, and the next time I drive by, I always look to see if something has changed.
 Every once in a while, I’m enormously cheered to find that someone is fixing up some once-lovely place.
 More often, I discover that one wall has caved in, or that someone has razed the place altogether.

 A few weeks ago I packed my laptop and my cat into the car and headed to Door County, Wisconsin, for a weeklong writing retreat.
-I’ve been driving this route periodically for almost thirty years, now.
-My drive takes me through an area once settled by Belgian immigrants, and I always look for a couple of special houses.
+I’ve been driving this route periodically for almost thirty years, now, and I always look for a couple of special houses.
 I’m a bit worried about one of my favorites.

 This house must have been spectacular when it was new.
 (Of course, in its own way, it still is.)

-A journalist once described the Belgians living in the southern portion of the Door County peninsula as “a quaint colony of jovial people.”
-(Milwaukee Journal, May 9, 1926) They must have been good farmers also, for even with the red bricks produced locally, these homes weren’t quick and easy to throw together.
+The original owners must have been good farmers, for even with the red bricks produced locally, these homes weren’t quick and easy to throw together.

 Whenever I see such a place, I am reminded of the poignant poem “Abandoned Farmhouse,” by former U.S. Poet Laureate Ted Kooser.
 I’ll reproduce just the first stanza here: